 A teacher certification program is available for those with bachelors degrees in areas other than education seeking to become teachers, but not get a degree.
 The Educator Preparation Institute (EPI) provides an alternative route to professional teaching certification in Florida.

 Students who have completed a bachelor’s degree in a non-education field of study may pursue teacher certification through “Teacher-Certification-Only” (TCO) studies.
 All TCO coursework must be taken at the graduate level (i.e., 5000 or 6000 level courses) unless graduate-level courses are not offered.
 TCO does not lead to the awarding of a degree or certificate.
 Students interested in TCO should contact the College’s Office of Academic Advising

 Teacher Re-certificationCourses in the College of Education and Human Services can also be applied to recertification.
-FL DOE requires six (6) semester hours of college credit or equivalent must be earned during each renewal period to renew your certificate.
+FL DOE requires six (6) semester hours of college credit to include at least one (1) semester hour in teaching students with disabilities (SWD) must be earned during each renewal period to renew your certificate..
 See information below for retaining all subjects on your certificate.